crazyscot/engineering_repr/README.md

 # Limitations

-* This crate only supports integers at the present time.
-The smaller multipliers (m, μ, n, p, f, a, z, y, r, q) are not currently supported.
 * Multipliers which are not a power of 1000 (da, h, d, c) are not supported.

 # Alternatives